telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ## Getting the Themes

-To get the SASS-based Kendo UI themes, you can:
+To get the Sass-based Kendo UI themes, you can:

 * Use the pre-build CSS files.
 * Use the NPM packages.